endless-eureka/SentinalFlow/README.md

 # SentinelFlow

 SentinelFlow is a powerful open-source microservices communication library that integrates the concept of Flow Management in saga orchestration.
-It addresses security concerns in microservices connectivity by leveraging port switching, fake propagation messages, and encryption to protect against unauthorized access and potential attacks.
+It addresses security concerns in microservices connectivity by leveraging port switching, fake messages propagation, and encryption to protect against unauthorized access and potential attacks.

     ⚠ This project is under construct